AshwabhB/perceptrons/README.md

+# Perceptrons

-# Implemented a single layer and a multi layer perceptron on a sample dataset
+Implemented a single layer and a multi layer perceptron on a sample dataset